John Peters Humphrey

 John Peters Humphrey OC OQ (April 30, 1905 – March 14, 1995) was a Canadian legal scholar, jurist, and human rights advocate.
-He is most famous as the principal author of the first draft of the Universal Declaration of Human Rights.
+He is most famous as the principal author of the first draft of the Universal Declaration of Human Rights (UHDR), a foundational document in international human rights law adopted by the United Nations General Assembly in 1948.

+Humphrey's contributions were recognized with honors including the Order of Canada (1974), the National Order of Quebec (1985), and the UN Human Rights Prize (1988).

 Childhood, education and academic career

-Humphrey was born to Frank Humphrey and Nellie Peter on April 30, 1905, in Hampton, New Brunswick.
-His childhood was wracked by tragedy: losing both parents to cancer, and one of his arms in an accident while playing with fire.
+John Thomas Peters Humphrey was born to Frank M. Humphrey, a shoe merchant, and Nellie Peters on April 30, 1905, in Hampton, New Brunswick.
+His childhood was wracked by tragedy.
+His father died of cancer in June 1906, when Humphrey was 13 months old.
+At the age of six, Humphrey suffered a severe accident while playing with fire, causing severe burns to his left arm and resulting in it being amputated the following year.
 Humphrey attended a boarding school where he endured teasing from other students; it is claimed that this was influential in building his character and compassion.
+His mother also died of cancer in 1916, when he was 11 years old, leaving him an orphan.